andrewvy/ansible-elixir/README.md

 Simple deployment role for Exrm-based releases

+# Installation

+`ansible-galaxy install andrewvy.elixir`

+Or manually, by cloning the repo. :)

 # Setup

 First, you need to make sure what your host layout looks like.